vaginessa/dns-wiki/CustomScripts.md

 Big scripts can be quite hard to edit in the "Set custom script" screen, so it may be a good idea to put your script in a file, then load it from there.

-To do that, just use the "." (dot) shell command in the "Set custom script" dialog to load your script from an external file.
-E.g.:
+To do that, just use the "." (dot) shell command in the "Set custom script" dialog to load your script from an external file. e.g.:

-. /path/to/script.sh
+. /path/to/script.sh  (example . /data/app-asec/myawesomescript.sh)

 This will cause your script file to be loaded and executed every time the rules are applied.
+Make sure that this folder have the right permissions, if not AFWall+ can't read any script.
 You can even have multiple scripts executed in sequence...